KyunginNa/my_portfolio/README.md

 # Portfolio

 This website is my personal website built with React 17.0.1 and Semantic UI React.
-You can find some information about me and my projects.
+You can find some information about me and my projects on this website.

 ## The code